appuio/mysql-simple-backup-container/README.md

 $ oc new-app -f template-build.json -n openshift
 ```

-Use the following commands to instanciate the backup container.
+Use the following commands to instantiate the backup container.

 **Without persistent storage attached**
 ```